"How to kill Bermuda Grass?" is one of the most common questions from homeowners.

 Try to do the next cycle of spraying the systemic weed killer by the time any runners are six to eight inches long, since the rhizomes are starting to build up their reserves by this point.

 What if you are away from home for a while, or unable to work on the next stage of killing bermuda grass when it’s time?
 The only critical concern is that the bermuda not go to seed.
 And that can happen quickly if the weather is hot, and the plant has the urge to reproduce because it almost died.

 So watch for seed stalks starting to form, and if seen, spray immediately.
 If they came out full force during your absence, it’s probably best to mow (and catch) the seed stalks, then spray.
 This is not ideal, but if you wait a few days before spraying, any low-lying seed stalks that did not get cut will soon pop right out.

-When the new patch of bermuda grass is looking cocky (as in “We’re Back!”), spray as you did before, same strength, same way.
+When the new patch of bermuda grass is looking cocky like it owns the farm, spray as you did before, same strength, same way.
 Then repeat the entire cycle of watering and waiting. (“Oh, Fun!”)

 This is where the best approach for success becomes very individual.
 Some lawns have been infested for so long, the rhizomes could be two feet deep or more.
 If you know this might be true in your case, then resign yourself to repeating the cycle as many times as needed, till the bermuda gives up.

 If you only go half-way, you just wasted all your efforts, because sooner or later, the leftovers will arise.
 In time, they will take over any bladed grass variety you put in.
 If you suspect that this is likely to be your outcome, read over the other lessons to see what you can do to achieve a state of tolerable compromise.

 But in a less severe case, the bermuda grass could be wiped out by the second or certainly the third spraying with the systemic weed killer.
 Then you are clear to do your soil preparation and plant the grass seed or sod.